clustermass/sea-raider/README.md

 function checkForHit(mousePos){
   //These are canvas pixel ranges for hitting target, very close to real machine implementation
   // | 185 - 214 |  215 - 244 | 245 - 274 | Section A
-  //We flash torpedo trace A on the screen, but it actually divided to three 'hit' zones under the hood. if(mousePos >= 0 && mousePos <= 274){
+  //We flash torpedo trace A on the screen, but it actually divided into three 'hit' zones under the hood. if(mousePos >= 0 && mousePos <= 274){
     if(mousePos >= 0 && mousePos <= 214){
       if(checkIfAnyShipInRange(185,214)){